wurmlab/SBC361-programming-in-R/2017/practical2.md

 The default argument(s) is generally placed at the end of the argument list.

 #### Q4.
 Make the `hours` and `minutes` arguments be defined as 0 by default in your function.
-Run the function without supplying these two arguments.
-Now run it again with using a range of `hours` and `minutes`.
+Run the function without supplying these two arguments, then run it again with using a range of `hours` and `minutes`.

 Finally, we would like to create a function to measure the flight speed of the bees in meters per second.
 This function should: